Am I donating just one hour? Or, how many sessions am I required to donate as a Give an Hour provider?

 - Psychiatric nurses, drug and alcohol counselors, and other mental health professionals not covered here must follow their state’s regulations for proper licensing.

 I would love to join Give an Hour.
-Can I register as an intern without a license?
+Can I register if I am provisionally licensed?
 I have a supervisor who can supervise me for this.

 Does Give an Hour offer malpractice, professional liability, or any other type of insurance if I become a provider?